BrianKipngeno/Store-reviews-classification-/README.md

 Before running the project, ensure that you have the following tools and libraries installed:

 Python 3.x

 Pandas

 NumPy

 Scikit-learn

 Matplotlib

 Seaborn

-Jupyter Notebook (optional, but recommended)
+Colab Notebook (optional, but recommended)

 To install the necessary libraries, run the following command:

 bash